 This docket contains no remaining contested issues of fact or law.

-The Stipulation, taken as a whole, is a just and reasonable resolution of all the issues it addresses, results in just and reasonable rates, terms, and conditions, is consistent with the relevant provisions of TWC, Chapter 13, and should be approved.
+The stipulation, taken as a whole, is a just and reasonable resolution of all the issues it addresses, results in just and reasonable rates, terms, and conditions, is consistent with the relevant provisions of TWC, chapter 13, and should be approved.

-The rates agreed to in the Stipulation are just and reasonable, comply with the ratemaking provisions in TWC, Chapter 13, and are not unreasonably discriminatory, preferential, or prejudicial.
+The rates agreed to in the stipulation are just and reasonable, comply with the ratemaking provisions in TWC, chapter 13, and are not unreasonably discriminatory, preferential, or prejudicial.

-The rates resulting from the Stipulation are just and reasonable, and consistent with TWC, Chapter 13.
+The rates resulting from the stipulation are just and reasonable and are consistent with TWC, chapter 13.

 The requirements for informal disposition under 16 TAC § 22.35 have been met in this proceeding.